Limited Liability Partnership

 An LLP has to be registered with Accounting and Corporate Regulatory Authority (ACRA) of Singapore.
-Registration can be done online via Bizfile+ or through engaging the services of professional services firm.
+Registration can be done online via Bizfile+ or through engaging the services of a professional service firm.

-However, for foreigners who wish to set up an LLP, it is compulsory to engage the services of a professional services firm to register an LLP.
+However, for foreign entrepreneurs who wish to set up an LLP, it is compulsory to engage the services of a professional services firm to register an LLP.

-To register for an LLP in Singapore, you will need to provide the following:
+To register for an LLP in Singapore, the followings are required.

 - Proposed name of LLP

 - Particulars of the partners/managers as per passport/Singapore NRIC

 - Where partner is a company, registration details of the company (e.g. registration number, jurisdiction, registered address etc.)

 - Declaration of compliance

 - Consent to Act as Manager and Statement of Non Disqualification to Act as Manager

 Following the successful registration, LLP can open a corporate account in any bank operating in Singapore, be it local or international.
 Procedures and requirements depend on each bank.
 The banks may require the presence of partners when opening an account.